Pumpkin Shaped Rice Krispie Treats

 Ingredients for Pumpkin Shaped Rice Krispie Treats

-- Rice krispie cereal – You can’t make rice krispie treats without the rice krispies.
-During the holiday season, I like to buy them in the giant family size boxes so I just have them in my pantry whenever inspiration, or a sweet tooth, strikes!
+- Rice Krispie cereal – You can’t make Rice Krispie treats without the Rice Krispies.
+During the holiday season, I like to buy them in the giant family size boxes so I have them in my pantry whenever inspiration, or a sweet tooth, strikes!

-- Mini marshmallows – Mini marshmallows melt much more easily than the large marshmallows will.
+- Mini marshmallows – Mini marshmallows melt much more easily than the large marshmallows.

 - Butter – You can use salted or unsalted butter in this recipe, either works just fine.

-- Orange food coloring – Gel food coloring tends to work a little better in recipes like this.
+- Orange food coloring – Gel food coloring tends to work a little better in this recipe.
+Use a combination of red and yellow if you don’t have orange on hand.

-- Green airheads – This malleable candy easily makes leaves for the stems of the pumpkins.
+- Green Airheads – This malleable candy easily makes leaves for the stems of the pumpkins.
+You can also make leaves out of green fondant.
+If you have a steady hand with a piping bag, green frosting will also work in a pinch.

 Helpful Tools